gaorlov/yakc/README.md

 The message parser needs to implement:

 1. `parse( raw_message )` : This converts the raw Kafka data to the format of your choice
 2. `broadcastable?` : This determines whether the message is valid and shoud be broadcast.
+3: `event` : The name of the picked up event.
+This is the name that gets broadcast

 For example if your messages are encoded in Avro and look loosely like:
 ```json